santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 ## Step 10: Setting Up the Application Services

 Now we get to do a little bit of coding!
-PSFT uses a language called PeopleCode (quite original if I say so myself) to express business logic.
+PSFT uses a language called PeopleCode to express business logic.
 We're going to need to use that Application Designer client to actually set that up with our sample Expense retrieval.

 1. Open your Windows environment.
 Execute the file pside.exe